Westminster Bookstore

 “Theology, not morality, is the first business on the church's agenda of reform, and the church, not society, is the first target of divine criticism.” - Michael S. Horton

-489 Years ago today, the world was changed forever.
+489 years ago today, the world was changed forever.
 When Martin Luther nailed his 95 theses to the door of the Wittenburg Chapel, I don't imagine that the events that followed were what he had in mind.
-As I reflect on the events of the Reformation and the legacy that it has left not only on the church, but the entire world, I've come to the conclusion that the sacrifices made by these Godly individuals that were raised up has been greatly diminished and underappreciated.
+As I reflect on the events of the Reformation and the legacy that it has left not only on the church but the entire world, I've come to the conclusion that the sacrifices made by these Godly individuals who were raised up have been greatly diminished and underappreciated.
 Also lost within history is what these men were truly seeking to find and accomplish by their actions.

 What They Were Seeking

 What the reformers were trying to discover was the unabashed truth of God's word, not through the authority of the Church, but through the Scriptures themselves.
-They all too well understood what had been lost in the during the Medieval era: It is the Bible that defines the church, not the Church that defines the Bible.
-The Holy Scripture, as reveal through the Old Testament writers, Christ and the apostles, shapes who we are.
+They all too well understood what had been lost during the Medieval era: It is the Bible that defines the church, not the Church that defines the Bible.
+The Holy Scripture, as revealed through the Old Testament writers, Christ, and the apostles, shapes who we are.
 Forerunners to the Reformation, such as Tyndale and Wycliffe, realized this as well.
-This led to the biggest impact that the these men had, not just on the Church, but the World.
+This led to the biggest impact that these men had, not just on the Church, but the World.

 What They Accomplished

-Luther and Calvin picked up were Tyndale and Wycliffe left off.
-Realizing that the truths of Scripture were not just for the clergy's eyes and ears alone, they set out to liberate the Gospel, by delivering it into the hands of every man, woman and child.
-All Christians were a part of the sainthood- a kingdom of preists.
-All men were to serve to the Glory of God alone, regardless of there position or vocation in society.
-And the only way that one can come to know God was through Justification in the Person and Work of Jesus Christ- not of our own righteousness.
+Luther and Calvin picked up where Tyndale and Wycliffe left off.
+Realizing that the truths of Scripture were not just for the clergy's eyes and ears alone, they set out to liberate the Gospel by delivering it into the hands of every man, woman, and child.
+All Christians were a part of the sainthood- a kingdom of priests.
+All men were to serve to the Glory of God alone, regardless of their position or vocation in society.
+And the only way that one can come to know God is through Justification in the Person and Work of Jesus Christ- not of our own righteousness.
 The implication of these central themes of Reformation Theology caught fire throughout all parts of Europe and eventually led to the establishment of Western Civilization by way of the Puritans.
-Needless to say the accomplishments were not without their failings at certain levels, but we can definitely see as we now stand in the present that these acheivements of their time, as well as the years that followed brought about great undertakings in all walks of life by men and women who had been changed by the evangelistic efforts of these biblically based principals.
+Needless to say, the accomplishments were not without their failings at certain levels, but we can definitely see as we now stand in the present that these achievements of their time, as well as the years that followed brought about great undertakings in all walks of life by men and women who had been changed by the evangelistic efforts of these biblically based principals.
 The liberation of the Gospel from the confines of a stingy, power-hungry clergy helped to set the world free by allowing the Gospel of Christ to spread in a most rapid fashion by putting it in the hands and hearts of the common people.

 Happy Reformation Day!!!
 Reformata, Semper Reformanda